Aeroelasticity

 Aeroelasticity is the branch of physics and engineering studying the interactions between the inertial, elastic, and aerodynamic forces occurring while an elastic body is exposed to a fluid flow.
-The study of aeroelasticity may be broadly classified into two fields: static aeroelasticity dealing with the static or steady state response of an elastic body to a fluid flow; and dynamic aeroelasticity dealing with the body's dynamic (typically vibrational) response.
+The study of aeroelasticity may be broadly classified into two fields: static aeroelasticity dealing with the static or steady state response of an elastic body to a fluid flow, and dynamic aeroelasticity dealing with the body's dynamic (typically vibrational) response.

-Aircraft are prone to aeroelastic effects because they need to be lightweight and withstand large aerodynamic loads.
+Aircraft are prone to aeroelastic effects because they need to be lightweight while enduring large aerodynamic loads.
 Aircraft are designed to avoid the following aeroelastic problems: